VPDC

 The Hib vaccine is safe and works very well in preventing Hib disease.
 Receiving all doses is 95% effective in preventing Hib disease.

-Hib vaccination may be recommended for certain adults with certain medical conditions such as not having a spleen (asplenia) or having a spleen that does not work well such as sickle cell disease (functional asplenia).
+Hib vaccination may be recommended for certain adults with certain medical conditions such as not having a spleen (asplenia) or having a spleen that does not work well (functional asplenia, including sickle cell disease).
 Click here for more information.

 Vaccine Recommendations